Autodesk/AutomaticComponentToolkit/README.md

         <br/>`.\build.bat`
     <br/>OR
      2) Download the precompiled binaries from one of the [releases](https://github.com/Autodesk/AutomaticComponentToolkit/releases)
-2) Write an interface description file for your desired API
+2) Write an interface description file `idl_file.xml` for your desired component
-3) Generate implementation stubs and language bindings for your API:
+3) Generate implementation stubs and language bindings for your component:
-<br/>`act.exe Examples/Numbers/libnumbers.xml`
+<br/>`act.exe idl_file.xml`
 4) Integrate the generated code in your project

-You are probably best of starting of with an [Example](#example).
+You are probably best of starting of with our extensive [Tutorial](Examples/Primes/Tutorial.md).

 ## Language Support
 ACT supports generation of bindings and implementation stubs for C++, C, Pascal, Golang, NodeJS and Python.
 However, not all features of the IDL are yet supported by the individual export language: